 Study Abroad in Japan

-The next Study Abroad in Japan is scheduled for Fall semester 2018 (beggining of September to middle of December).
-We plan to open applications for both the program in late May.
+The next Study Abroad in Japan is scheduled for Spring semester 2019 (middle of January to End of April).
+We plan to open applications in early October.

 In the Study Abroad in Japan (SAJ) program, participants will learn academic English and take classes that are similar to general education classes offered at American universities.
 Temple University, Japan Campus (TUJ) is an American university located in Japan, so you can experience "studying in an American university" in Tokyo and improve your English in an international environment where students from more than 60 countries worldwide study.
 For three months, participants will come to TUJ every weekday and study in four kinds of English classes and a workshop.
 All classes are held only in English.